 There are several serious clomiphene side effects.
-These side effects can leave patients with a significantly lower quality of life and severe injuries.
+The side effects of Clomid can leave patients with a significantly lower quality of life and severe injuries.

 Clomid Reactions Can Cause Potentially Irreversible Visual Disturbances

-Clomid can cause blurring or visual symptoms during treatment and may increase in incidence with increasing total dose and duration.
+Clomid side effects can cause blurring or visual symptoms during treatment and may increase in incidence with increasing total dose and duration.
 Although some visual disturbances resolve and can be reversed, some symptoms continued even after Clomid was discontinued.
 In addition, some visual symptoms may be irreversible due to the risks of Clomid.

 Ovarian Hyperstimulation Syndrome Linked To Clomid Use

-Ovarian hyperstimulation syndrome (OHSS) has been reported in patients receiving Clomid therapy.
+Ovarian hyperstimulation syndrome (OHSS) has been reported in patients as an effect of receiving Clomid therapy.
 OHSS can progress rapidly and has the potential to become a serious medical emergency and lead to severe illness or death.